pluja/awesome-privacy/README.md

 - [Photostructure](https://photostructure.com/) - Self-hosted photo library that makes browsing and sharing a lifetime of memories delightful.
 - [LibrePhotos](https://github.com/LibrePhotos/librephotos) - Active [OwnPhotos](https://github.com/hooram/ownphotos) fork.
 Self hosted alternative to Google Photos.
 - [Nextcloud](https://nextcloud.com/) - The open source self-hosted productivity platform that keeps you in control.
 It has a [*Photos*](https://github.com/nextcloud/photos) plugin to help you organize and visualize your photos.
+- [Lomorage](https://lomorage.com/) - Mobile first self-host photo storage solution, and has native iOS / Android application as well as optimization for Raspberry PI and Armbian OS.

 ### Third-party
 - [Stingle Photos](https://stingle.org/) - Open source solution that provides strong security, privacy and encryption to backup your photos.